TechnoByteJS/perplexityjb/README.md

 **How does it work?**

-This is Perplexity's prompt format:
+This is Perplexity's internal prompt format:

 ```
 Question: [your message]